"You matter because you are you, and you matter to the last moment of your life."

 Pioneers of palliative care have worked tirelessly to promote and develop Saunders's approach.
 Driven by common goals, they have built collaborative networks on national, regional and international levels, and won committed backing from key bodies such as the World Health Organisation.
 It's now widely accepted that medical specialisation, the integration of palliative care into mainstream health systems and the development of evidence-based practices are crucial to the ongoing reduction of suffering in people with life-limiting illnesses.

-The World Health Organisation estimates that with proper palliative care, the suffering of more than 100 million people could have been prevented.
+The World Health Organisation in 2012 estimated that over 40 million people needed palliative care and that with proper palliative care, the suffering of these people could be prevented.
 With people living in vast swathes of the world still unable to access any sort of palliative care, it's vital that the expansion continues.